FiiO K11 Review

 Rating:

-I gave this headphone amp a pragmatic rating of 4, it offers amazing value for money and lots of features but the measurements might keep it from being the only headphone amp you would need.
+I gave this headphone amp a pragmatic rating of 4, it offers amazing value for money and lots of features but the measurements while excellent at this price point keep it from being the only headphone amp you would ever need.

 Summary: